superseriousbusiness/gotosocial/CONTRIBUTING.md

 goreleaser --rm-dist --snapshot
 ```

-If all goes according to plan, you should now have a bunch of multiple-architecture binaries and tars inside the `./dist` folder, and snapshot Docker images should be built (check your terminal output for version).
+If all goes according to plan, you should now have a number of multiple-architecture binaries and tars inside the `./dist` folder, and snapshot Docker images should be built (check your terminal output for version).

 ### Manually